Lorraine Revelle, Founder

 This quote expresses Nancy’s heart with regard to those in need: Two are better than one, because they have a good reward for their toil.
 10 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 Ecclesiastes 4:9-10, ESV

 Nancy’s objectives for Canyon Cares include that it be used as a vessel for raising awareness of the needs of those in our community, and for learning of opportunities to serve, participate, and fulfill the needs of our community neighbors, drawing us closer together and making us a stronger community.

 Nancy earned an M.A. in Rehabilitation Counseling from Utah State University and a B.A. in Social Work from Michigan State University.

 Charlotte Whitley, Board Member

 Charlotte is previously from the Houston, Texas area.
 She and her husband Vann have been residents of Nederland, Colorado since 2013.
-Prior to 2013, Charlotte and her husband Vann lived in Texas where they raised their two sons now residents of Colorado.
+Prior to 2013, Charlotte and her husband Vann lived in Texas, where they raised their two sons who are now residents of Colorado.

 Charlotte graduated from Angleton High School in Angleton, Texas and earned her B. A. in Home Economics and B.A. in Business Administration from Sam Houston State University in Huntsville, Texas.